PaulCMatthews/Music/README.md

 Each piece has a Lilypond file (.ly) and a pdf file.

-The songs are set in a key suitable for low voice, alto or baritone.
+Most of the songs are set in a key suitable for low voice, alto or baritone.

 Silent Worship: An arrangement of a Handel Aria by Arthur Somervell.
 The song was performed by Gwyneth Paltrow and Ewan McGregor in the 1996 film of Jane Austen's Emma.